Here’s what you receive in your kit. Board, LCD, wires, and screws.

 The green power LED will turn orange when the battery is needing a charge.
 This works even when the battery detection code is not running.

-Press Select and Square together to enter Retroarch configuration from within a game
+Press Music and Square together to enter Retroarch configuration from within a game

 The display button will adjust the brightness

-Pressing Select and the Volume buttons will adjust the volume up and down
+Pressing Music and the Volume buttons will adjust the volume up and down

-Press the Home button to exit games (works the same as pressing Start + Select)
+Press the Home button to exit games (works the same as pressing Start + Select or Mute + Select)

 The switch on the left side of the case will switch the speakers on and off